Tim-Brooks/Precipice/README.md

 # Precipice

-Precipice is a library to manage access to services.
+Precipice is a library to manage access to local or remote services.
 Services are essentially targets of actions that can fail.
-Precipice provides a group of tools that can be composed together depending on your Service's needs: metrics, circuit breakers, in process load balancers, patterns, and more.
+Precipice provides a group of tools that can be composed together depending on your Service's needs: metrics, circuit breakers, in-process load balancers, patterns, and more.

-Actions can be submitted in either a synchronous or asynchronous manner.
+Actions can be executed both synchronously or asynchronously manner.
 Precipice was designed with both performance and concurrency in mind.

 ## Version

 This library has not yet hit alpha.
 It is used in production at [Staples SparX](http://www.staples-sparx.com).
 However, the API may still change.

-In particular: the project will likely be moved from Lein to Gradle.
-It will be split so that the Java component can be used without Clojure.

 ## Usage